 The World of Work Project View

-Though receiving feedback is difficult, it’s possible to get better at it with practice and with the approaches detailed in this post.
+Though receiving feedback is difficult, it’s possible to get better at it with practice.
+The approaches detailed in this post are all very helpful.

 Overall, we think the guidance in this post is helpful and the techniques that Sheila refers to are useful.
 That said, we think that half the battle regarding feedback is simply not being too attached to it one way or another.